 Soft bedding will help keep your dog warm and encourage rest.
-Include items that smell familiar to your dog if possible, as this will help him or her to feel at home.
+Include items that smell familiar to your dog if possible.
+This will help them to feel at home.

 A cushioned pad to sleep on

-It is usually necessary to include both some bed space and some standing space inside the crate or pen.
-For comfort, it is best to cover the non-slip matting next to the dog’s bed with vet bed, toweling, fluffy bath mats or even artificial turf.
+Some dogs need some standing space in their crate or pen.
+This includes dogs recovering from cruciate ligament injury, and during late recovery from IVDD.
+The standing space must be non-slip.
+For comfort, it’s best to cover the non-slip matting next to your dog’s bed with vet bed, toweling, fluffy bath mats or even artificial turf.
 This gives your dog a comfortable space to stand when they are looking out of the crate, eating or drinking.

 Above: Bella’s old bed fitted nicely into her recovery pen.
 The bed’s edges were raised, but she was able to step over these safely and she made an excellent recovery from cruciate surgery.
 The remainder of her pen was lined with fluffy bathmat placed over non-slip rubber matting.
 She often chose to rest on the bathmat, and this was where she’d chew on Kongs and play with other toys.

 Be aware that some dogs will chew anything to hand, and that this could make them very ill.
 Keep a close eye on your dog to start with, as items may need to be removed if your dog turns out to be a persistent chewer.

 A few dogs can’t shift their position at all.
 For example, this is the case for those worst-affected by severe trauma or unusually-severe spinal disease.
 These dogs need good padding.
 If the collapsed dog is recovering in a crate, the entire base of the crate must be padded to help prevent pressure sores.